Baked Spinach and Artichoke Dip

 See the recipe card below for the exact quantities of each ingredient.

-- Cream Cheese: Full-fat for the best creamy texture.
+• Cream Cheese: Full-fat for the best creamy texture, but light cream cheese works well too.

-To make this recipe easier, grab yourself some measuring cups and spoons, large skillet, spatula and a 1.5 quart casserole dish.
+To make this spinach artichoke dip recipe easier, grab yourself some measuring cups and spoons, large skillet, spatula and a 1.5 quart casserole dish.

 Variations

-- Fresh Spinach: Use 1 pound fresh, cooked and drained, in place of frozen.
+• Fresh Spinach: Chop up 1 pound fresh, cooked and drained, instead of using frozen.

-- Different Cheese: Try fontina, Gruyère or pepper jack for a twist.
+• Different Dairy Options: Try fontina, Gruyère or pepper jack for a twist.

-- Add Spice: Stir in crushed red pepper flakes or hot sauce for a little kick.
+• Add Spice: Stir in a pinch of red pepper flakes or hot sauce for a little kick.

 How to Make Baked Spinach and Artichoke Dip

-This cheesy baked spinach artichoke dip comes together in just a few steps.
+This baked spinach artichoke dip comes together in just a few steps.

 Preheat oven to 350F and lightly grease a 1 ½ quart baking dish.